Matrix multiplication algorithm: Sub-cubic algorithms

+Since Strassen's algorithm is actually used in practical numerical software and computer algebra systems, improving on the constants hidden in the big-O notation has its merits.
+A table that compares key aspects of the improved version based on recursive multiplication of 2×2-block matrices via 7 block matrix multiplications follows.
+As usual, $n$ gives the dimensions of the matrix and $M$ designates the memory size.

+It is known that a Strassen-like algorithm with a 2×2-block matrix step requires at least 7 block matrix multiplications.
+In 1976 Probert showed that such an algorithm requires at least 15 additions (including subtractions); however, a hidden assumption was that the blocks and the 2×2-block matrix are represented in the same basis.
+Karstadt and Schwartz computed in different bases and traded 3 additions for less expensive basis transformations.
+They also proved that one cannot go below 12 additions per step using different bases.
+In subsequent work Beniamini et el. applied this base-change trick to more general decompositions than 2×2-block matrices and improved the leading constant for their run times.

 It is an open question in theoretical computer science how well Strassen's algorithm can be improved in terms of asymptotic complexity.
 The matrix multiplication exponent, usually denoted $\omega$, is the smallest real number for which any $n\times n$ matrix over a field can be multiplied together using $n^{\omega + o(1)}$ field operations.
-The current best bound on $\omega$ is $\omega < 2.371339$, by Josh Alman and Virginia Vassilevska Williams.
+The current best bound on $\omega$ is $\omega < 2.371339$, by Alman, Duan, Williams, Xu, Xu, and Zhou.
 This algorithm, like all other recent algorithms in this line of research, is a generalization of the Coppersmith–Winograd algorithm, which was given by Don Coppersmith and Shmuel Winograd in 1990.
-The conceptual idea of these algorithms are similar to Strassen's algorithm: a way is devised for multiplying two k × k-matrices with fewer than k^{3} multiplications, and this technique is applied recursively.
-However, the constant coefficient hidden by the Big O notation is so large that these algorithms are only worthwhile for matrices that are too large to handle on present-day computers.
+The conceptual idea of these algorithms is similar to Strassen's algorithm: a way is devised for multiplying two k × k-matrices with fewer than k^{3} multiplications, and this technique is applied recursively.
+However, the constant coefficient hidden by the big-O notation is so large that these algorithms are only worthwhile for matrices that are too large to handle on present-day computers.
+Victor Pan proposed so-called feasible sub-cubic matrix multiplication algorithms with an exponent slightly above 2.77, but in return with a much smaller hidden constant coefficient.

 Freivalds' algorithm is a simple Monte Carlo algorithm that, given matrices A, B and C, verifies in Θ(n^{2}) time if AB = C.